What makes this online yoga courses unique?

-What is the fee for the course and what does it include?
+What is the fee for the Yoga courses and what does it include?

-The fee for the training course is $900 AUD.
+The fee for the Yoga training courses is $900 AUD.

 The fee for the course material ( 2 books as above in hard copy) is $130 AUD plus Postage & Packing.